+UI also has text.
 And I can insert text by clicking on this and get a textbox.

 And UI also has images.

 On my desktop I have a folder of food and I can just drag it into Keynote.
 And I can resize that.

 And I'm going to make it white and put it right on the center.
 So in just 30 seconds I've already designed a simple iPhone app.

 It's a flashlight.

 So I'm going to draw a menu screen, and one thing I like to do is I like to take screenshots of apps that I use and use them as references.
 So here I have a screenshot that I took of my messages app.
 So I'm just going to drag that in.
 It comes in a little large because it's retina resolution.
 So I'm just going to resize it.
 And I'm going to put this next to my screen that I'm drawing.

 And now that I have this screenshot next to what I'm drawing, I can use it as a reference.
 So I'm going to start by taking shapes and outlining out the layout of my screen.
 So I'm just going to resize this box to be a header square.
 I turned on my accessibility zoom functionality in system preferences so I could zoom in really quickly and make sure that everything is pixel perfect.